Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 Can you think of ways one could violate the trust of their partner without directly lying?

-Do you believe it is okay under any circumstance to look, touch, alter, or remove your husband’s private things (drawers, wallet, voicemail messages, emails, mail, old photo albums and letters of previous girlfriends, private records, etc.) without his permission?
+Do you believe it is okay under any circumstances to look, touch, alter, or remove your husband’s private things (drawers, wallet, voicemail messages, emails, mail, old photo albums and letters of previous girlfriends, private records, etc.) without his permission?

 Do you have any privacy rules?